 Don’t know what to get done first?
-Always ending the day with more things on your to-do list than off?
-When we take on too much in regards to work, home and general life, things can grow out of control very quickly.
+Always end the day with more things on your to-do list than off?
+When we take on too much in regard to work, home, and general life, things can grow out of control very quickly.
 This is where the word ‘NO’ becomes your best friend.
 Stop taking on more than you can handle just please the boss or another colleague.
-If you’re a manager or supervisor, learn to delicate tasks to the appropriate people.
+If you’re a manager or supervisor, learn to delicate tasks for the appropriate people.
 You can’t do everything and by saying ‘yes’ to every task you’re knocking down boundaries.
 A wise woman once said to me ‘if you say yes to everything all the time, then people won’t expect anything different.
 So they’ll always assume you’ll do it.’

 When it comes to to-do lists, it’s important to keep no more than 10 things on your list at any one time.
 I would even go as far as to say 10 is too much, but everyone works differently.

 Seven.
 You find yourself losing your patience easily.

 Being overwhelmed all the time can really take a toll on our tolerance levels.
 I used to blow up at every little thing that would go wrong in life.
 From the tone of someone’s voice to being stuck in traffic, I would lose my cool at almost anything.
 In hindsight, it was all a sign of being extremely stressed and burnt out both at work and in my personal life.

 If you’re feeling the same it might be time to take a step back from your desk, take a deep breath and think about what needs to change.
 Are you working too many hours?
 What about your workload?
 How does your inbox look in comparison to your outbox?
 When was the last time you truly took a break?